-The supply of serviced vacant industrial land decreased from 2018 to 2021 by 72 hectares to 132 hectares while the supply of serviced vacant commercial land increased by 31 hectares to 63 hectares.
-In the same time period, the total inventory of unserviced industrial land decreased by 221 hectares to 469 hectares and unserviced commercial land decreased by 51 hectares to 34 hectares.
+From 2018 to 2022, the supply of serviced vacant industrial land decreased by 72 hectares to 132 hectares while the supply of serviced vacant commercial land increased by 31 hectares to 63 hectares.
+In the same time period, the total inventory of unserviced industrial land decreased by 215 hectares to 475 hectares and unserviced commercial land decreased by 51 hectares to 34 hectares.
+Approximately 150 hectares of additional lands have been identified for employment purposes in the 2022 York Region Official Plan (located north of Elgin Mills Rd and east of Warden Ave) which will be addressed through the City's upcoming Official Plan Review.

-The total industrial employment floor area from 2018 to 2021 increased by 0.2million m2 to 3.4 million m2 while the amount of commercial floor area increased by 0.5 million m2 to 1.3 million m2 in the same time period.
+The total industrial employment floor area from 2018 to 2022 increased by 0.2 million m2 to 3.4 million m2 while the amount of commercial floor area increased by 0.5 million m2 to 1.3 million m2 in the same time period.

-The vacancy rate for industrial space was between 0.4% and 1% but the vacancy rate for commercial fluctuated between 1% and 19% over the last 3 years.
+From 2018 to 2022, the vacancy rate for industrial space was between 0% and 1% but the vacancy rate for commercial has increased to 21.5%.